eddies5/laser/laserIdeas.md

 1. maybe use singleton object for laser control

-2. get on queue method
+2. have a 'get on queue' method

 3. data structure for holding connections thoughts